PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-10 04:44:41
+Last updated: 2024-04-10 04:45:14
-Random Quote: You don’t want a criminal lawyer.
-You want a criminal lawyer. - Jesse Pinkman
+Random Quote: Robin: "Can you guys keep a secret?"Lily: "Yeah."Marshall: "Well, some of us can..." - Marshall Eriksen